 Practice in writing fiction at an advanced level.
 Builds on the intermediate skills developed in English 12B by requiring a mastery of description, detail, character development, consistent point of view, and logical plotting that avoids cliche.
 Focus on achieving themes that create intellectual or emotional resonance.
 Expectation of sentence structure, grammar, and format accuracy.
-Develop internal and external sources for stories and novels; analysis and criticism of published short fiction and a presentation about the craft in a booklength work; analysis and criticism of peer work and individual's own work.
-Requires submission for publication at the end of the semester; analysis and criticism of peer work and individual's own work.
+Develop internal and external sources for stories and novels; analysis and criticism of published short fiction and a presentation about the craft in a book-length work; analysis and criticism of publication at the end of the semester; analysis and criticism of peer work and individual's own work.

-Prerequisite: ENG 12B with a minimum grade of C
+Prerequisite: ENG 12B with a minimum grade of C Recommended Course Preparation: ENG 1A or ENG 1AEX with a minimum grade of C